MrJul/Estragonia/docs/setup.md

 6. As with a normal Avalonia project, Estragonia needs an `Avalonia.Application`-derived class.
    Create the `App` type in XAML (or C#), and ensure it has a `FluentTheme` style.
 7. Initialize Avalonia using `AppBuilder.Configure<App>().UseGodot().SetupWithoutStarting()`.
-   While this can be called inside the `UserInterface._Ready` method, it will only work for a single control: the application must be initialized only once.
+   While this can be called inside the `UserInterface._Ready` method, it will only work for a single control as the application must be initialized only once.
 If you plan to have several `AvaloniaControl` instances, we recommend to use a Godot [autoload script](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html) or a C# singleton, which is what is done in the sample in the `AvaloniaLoader` class.
 8. Create a new Avalonia view: it's recommended to inherit from `UserControl`.
 In this example, name it `HelloWorldView.axaml`.
 9. Populate your view with Avalonia controls as you would do in a standard Avalonia application.
    In this example, we're using a simple `<TextBlock Text="Welcome to Avalonia in Godot!" />`